 Step 8: After clicking on ‘BUY’, a confirmation page will appear.
 Click on ‘Confirm’.

-In addition, here is an video on the order entry which can help you further.
+In addition, here is a video of the order entry which can help you further.
 (Source: Demos Sbismart)

 That’s all!
 You have finally bought the stocks using SBI demat account.
 Congratulations!!!